-Working with you: a five stage process We will work with you every step of the way to get your biomethane facility connected to our network, so you can start turning your gas into cash.
+Working with you: a five stage process

+We will work with you every step of the way to get your biomethane facility connected to our network so you can start turning your gas into cash.
 Stage 1: Network capacity We'll meet to discuss your project, its scope and objectives.
 Armed with this knowledge, we'll produce a free, high level report for you, identifying available network capacity and the feasibility of your project.
 If the initial assessment is encouraging, we'll move on to a more detailed 'capacity study'.
 This sets out your connection options; the available capacity of the local network under different conditions (e.g. cold days and warm days); proposed pipeline route; plant and equipment and indicative costs for the project.
-Stage 2: Designing your connection Our engineers will work up a detailed design for the connection.
-If you'll be connecting to a medium or intermediate pressure main you may wish to commission your own design for these elements, which we would then validate.
-At this stage in the process, we also carry out an assessment of the quality of your biomethane, and any upgrade work (e.g. additional purification) needed to meet the regulatory standards for our network.

-Stage 3: Reserving your connection Once your capacity study has been completed (see Stage 1) and you have commissioned a detailed design (see Stage 2) you will be able to reserve your connection point on our network.
+Reserving your connection Once your capacity study has been completed, you will be able to reserve your connection point on our network.
 Your connection point will be reserved for 9 months, with the option to extend the reservation for a further 6 months if you end up needing more time to commit to a construction agreement.
+Designing your connection Our engineers will work up a detailed design for the connection or you may wish to commission your own design, which we would then validate.
 Stage 4: Paperwork There are several crucial agreements that need to be signed before the project can progress to injecting gas into the gas distribution network.
 These include the Network Entry Agreement, the Adoption Agreement and the Construction Agreement.
-All of these documents can be downloaded from our biomethane website - biomethane.northerngasnetworks.co.uk Stage 5: Construction and completion It's time to make your plans a reality.
+The Network Entry Agreement can be downloaded from our biomethane website biomethane.northerngasnetworks.co.uk Construction and completion It's time to make your plans a reality.
 Depending on the agreed design solution, the construction work may need to be carried out by an NGN appointed contractor (e.g. if you are connecting to a high pressure main) or an approved provider of your choosing.
 Once you are ready to connect, we will carry out a site examination, to ensure everything has been completed according to our network adoption criteria.
-If your project meets all the requirements, we'll get you connected, so that your biomethane, and revenue, can start flowing!
+If your project meets all the requirements, we'll get you connected so that your biomethane, and revenue, can start flowing!
 Turning sludge into power Northumbrian Water's award-winning anaerobic digestion plant at Howdon on Tyneside produces biogas from sludge - the by-product of the sewage treatment process.
-The gas is currently used to generate electricity, but Northumbrian Water is now working to upgrade and purify the biogas into biomethane, so it can be injected directly into the grid.
-The company hopes to inject around 1,200 cubic metres of gas per hour into the grid.
-We are working closely with the water company on this exciting project.
-We'd love to talk to you about your biomethane project.
-Please contact us on 0113 397 5301 Or visit our website biomethane.northerngasnetworks.co.uk where you will find:
+The gas was used to generate electricity, however Northumbrian Water have invested to upgrade and purify the biogas into biomethane so it can be injected directly into the grid.
+The company currently injects up to around 1500 cubic metres of gas per hour into the grid, helping to heat homes and businesses in the area.
+Contact us We'd love to talk to you about your biomethane project.
+Please contact us on 0191 511 4505 Or visit our website biomethane.northerngasnetworks.co.uk where you will find more details about our 5 stage connection process, as well as a documents library.

-- > Free to use tools, including a 'gas to grid' calculator and lots more - A document library, containing all the key agreements and regulations that underpin the connection process More detail about our 5 stage connection process northerngasnetworks.co.uk 9 @NGNgas biomethane.northerngasnetworks.co.uk Smell gas?
+P14 P15 northerngasnetworks.co.uk

+Smell gas?
 The National Gas Emergency Service is available 24 hours a day.
-FREEPHONE 0800 111 999\ \All calls are recorded and may be monitored.
+FREEPHONE 0800 111 999 All calls are recorded and may be monitored